Limenius/LimeniusFilesystemRouterBundle/README.md

 Of course you can preprocess the document dealing with `$contentDocument`, for instance crawling it to extract the title or other information.

+Check out your new routes with the `app/console router:debug` command.

 ## License

 This bundle is under the MIT license.
 See the complete license in the file: